 Coastal water temperatures here a water temperature map.

-Also, ask your guide or contact a local paddling club or shop.
-Shop staff can also advise you about wetsuits and drysuits.
+Shop staff can also advise you about neoprene clothing and drysuits.

 How to Layer With a Wetsuit or Dry Suit